 Eat sweet foods to ring in a sweet new year:

-- Level up with an apple cake, made together.
+- Level up with an apple cake you can make together.
 This kid-friendly recipe won’t fail you.

-- Challah is round for Rosh Hashana to symbolize the cycle of the years.
-Grand Bakery in Oakland, Afikomen in Elmwood, and Saul’s Delicatessen in Berkeley are ready for your Rosh Hashanah needs.
+- Eat round challah bread to symbolize the cycle of the years.
+Grand Bakery in Oakland and Saul’s Delicatessen in Berkeley are ready with circular challah for your Rosh Hashanah needs.

 Yom Kippur activities for East Bay kids and families